jgcmarins/django-commands/README.md

 #### venv
 Python's official library that provides this tool is [venv](https://docs.python.org/3/library/venv.html).
-To create a virtual environmet, type:
+To create a virtual environmet, run:

 ```
 python3 -m venv /path/to/new/virtual/environment